-Was there misunderstandings around what was polite or culturally appropriate (e.g. not talking to a woman not related to you in a conservative muslim country) Were there opportunities to interact with people outside work?
-How important was that?
-Was there training in cultural sensitivity before you went on deployment?
-Did that affect your mission?
-Cultural sensitivity Can you think of a situation where cultural difference affected operations? (for good or ill) What would you advise the trainers as to what is needed in this respect, based on your experiences?
-Gender Is gender an issue in your organization?
-Was it an issue on the mis ssion?
-Can you think of a situation where your gender made a difference? (for good or ill) If bad, what did or could you do about it??
-Pros a nd cons to single sex/mixed set up on deployment? ne your organization has formal equality policyhow at play out in the field? how d people working on peacekeeping missions are male - oes this affect the atmosphere of the mission?
+Was there misunderstandings around what was pol culturally appropriate (e.g. not talking to a woma related to you in a conservative muslim country) Were there opportunities to interact with people o work?
+How important was that? utside Was there training in cultural sensitivity before went on deployment? e you Did that affect your mission?
+Cultural sensitivity Can you think of a situation where cultural diffe affected operations? (for good or ill) erence What would you advise the trainers as to what is no in this respect, based on your experiences? eeded Gender Is gender an issue in - organization?
+Was it an issue on the mis Can you think of a situation where your gender m difference? (for good or ill) ade a If bad, what did or could you do about it??
+Pros ai nd cons to single sex/mixed set up on deployment? ne your organization has formal equality policyhow It play out in the field? how d beople working on peacekeeping missions are male - oes this affect the atmosphere of the mission?
 Is it line or 'macho'??
 What was your experience?
-Have you witnessed incidents on deployment where anyone was disrespectful of females?
+Have y ou witnessed incidents on deployment where anyone srespectful of females?
 How c ould things be improved?
-How is s sexuality dealt with on deployment?
-Is sexuality an issue in your organization?
-Was it an issue on deployment?
-How so? around officially forbidden around officially forbidden nonulational Is it an issue if a peacekeeper is gay or lesbian?
-In your org?
-In other organizations?
+How is sexuality dealt with on deployment? ality an issue in your organization?
+Was it an issue on ment?
+How so? around officially forbidden fraternization either with Pking personnel or local Is it difficult being a LGBTO+ peacekeeper or on a populations] Is it ai n issue if a peacekeeper is gay or lesbian?
+In your n other organizations?
 In the local environment?

 How so?
 How is or can this be dealt with?

 Have you witnessed incidents where personnel in your organization or other organizations were disrespectful of LGBT people?

-Do you think that policies and approaches to sexuality could be improved on?
+Do you think that policies and approaches to sexuality could

+be improved on?
 If so, how?

 Is there a formal policy in your org on sexuality?
+How does

-How does that play out in practice?
+that play out in practice?

 Risk/Stress What was the most stressful thing about being on each

 deployment/ peacekeeping mission?

 (loneliness, boredom,

 frustration, witnessing Did you feel in danger?
 How was that dealt with?
 Well or

-suffering, not 0 badly?
+suffering, not being able to badly?

-respond to ins sults etc) How well prepared were you to deal with dangers or
+respond to insults etc) How well prepared were you to deal with dangers or

 risks experi enced on

 deployment?

 How could you have

 been better p orepared?

 Who do yo u interact

-with, what d o you do?
+with, what d lo you do?

 Daily or Difficulties/c hallenges?

 weekly

 routine When do yo u feel you

-are mak ting a
+are mal difference? king a

-difference?